mahaloz/ike/src/3_computer_organization/instructions.md

 ## Instruction Execution

 In the [registers](./registers.md) section we talked a little about special registers.
-Now its time to talk about the most important of those special registers: **rip** (aslo refered to as ip).
+Now it's time to talk about the most important of those special registers: **rip** (also referred to as ip).

 IP in assembly land refers to the Instruction Pointer register.
 You can find an ip register in every architecture.
 This instruction is responsible for storing the address of the instruction we are supposed to be executing right now.
 Normally, when you have instructions that are a program they are laid out in memory.
 Here is how a typical memory layout full of instructions could look: